ArthurZey/arthurzey.github.io/_pages/stubs/physical-fitness.md

 * the rebellion against shame triggers
 * simultaneous feelings of pride _and_ revulsion when looking in the mirror
 * the role of my genetics (eg, my being an ectomorph) in why achieving fitness goals is so rewarding
+* the impact of "eat, eat, eat!" and "you've gotten skinnier" as a criticism in my childhood
 * social stigma against judging / concern with the physical: "even deep waters have a surface"
 * terms like "narcissism" and "vanity"
 * exercise versus recreation and cardio